Pransakha Vivekananda

 Pransakha Vivekananda (2015) is a Bengali biographical novel written by Ranjan Bandyopadhyay.
 The book has 3 volumes.
 It was at the first position in Anandabazar Patrikas ten weekly popular books' list in October 2015.

 Plot

 The novel is based on the life of Swami Vivekananda.
 The books presents the eventful life of Vivekananda to the readers in form of a story, and not a mere biography.

 Publication

-The writing was started publishing in Bengal newspaper Sangbad Pratidin weekly supplementary Chhuti and it continued for 2 and a half years.
+The writing was started publishing in Bengal newspaper Sangbad Pratidin weekly supplementary Chhuti and it continued for 2 1/2 years.
 It was published in a bokk format by Patra Bharati in July 2015.
 Swami Purnatmananda, a monk of Ramakrishna Mission officially launched the book.